Kim Wexler: Season 5

 Jimmy tells Kim that his "Saul Goodman" alias gives him a ready-made client base for a criminal law practice.
 Kim continues balancing her workload between pro bono criminal defense work and Mesa Verde business.
-When Jimmy suggests Kim use a con to convince a pro bono client to accept a plea bargain, she initially declines but later runs the con herself, which leaves her angry and ashamed.
+When Jimmy suggests Kim and he use a con to convince a pro bono client to accept a plea bargain, she initially declines but later runs the con herself, which leaves her angry and ashamed.
 Mesa Verde asks Kim to help deal with evicting Everett Acker, who refuses to leave his home on land leased from the bank to make way for the bank's planned call center.
 Acker refuses the bank's attempts at a settlement and Kim finds sympathy for him.
 When she cannot convince the bank to change its plans, she asks Jimmy to represent Acker and draw out the case.
 They find potential blackmail information on Kevin Wachtell, the bank's president, but Kim decides not to use it.
-Rich Schweikart suggests that Kim disengage from Mesa Verde business because her heart is not in it, but she angrily refuses.
+Schweikart suggests that Kim disengage from Mesa Verde business because her heart is not in it, but she angrily refuses.
 Kim offers Jimmy a $75,000 settlement for Acker, promising to personally pay the difference between that figure and what Kevin agrees to.
 Jimmy agrees, but at the meeting to finalize the settlement, he makes use of the blackmail information Kim refused to use and Kevin's high regard for his father to coerce Kevin into a settlement more favorable to Acker.
 Kim tells Jimmy she is upset that he made her the "sucker" for his con and says that because of the lack of trust they either need to separate or get married so they can enjoy spousal privilege.